Blosberg/GANGCO/README.md

 - Then, go to the repo directory on your machine and type `$ make `.
 If you're doing this on an OSX machine, you will likely get a compiler-dependent warning about dynamic vector sizing that you can safely ignore.
 On linux machines it should install smoothly.

-- To run it, you should copy three files into your "Execution" directory.
-This is where all the data will come out, and you'll want to keep it separate from your scripts.
-The three files are the executable `GA_GC_N.x`, the input file `GA_GC_N.in`, and the seed for the random number generator `rngSEED.in`.
+- To run it, you should copy three files into your "Execution" directory (in the repo there's a folder called `test/`).
+This is where all the data will come out, and I find it cleaner to keep it separate from the other scripts.
+The three files are (1) the executable `GA_GC_N.x`, (2) the input file `GA_GC_N.in`, and (3) the seed for the random number generator `rngSEED.in`.
 Then navigate to your Execution directory and enter the following command, with 4 command line arguments:

 ` $ ./GA_GC_N.x  [NGtype]  [TASKID]  [muN] [eps]`